elegos/website/content/post/2018/10/04/switch-to-another-programming-language.md

-First of all, I think that the PHP language is awesome for prototyping and, working in the big data industry, I know for sure it's more than capable of sorting out most of the tasks of any complexity order, specially from version 7 and up, including an awesome core rewriting, allowing for blazing fast performances.
+First of all, I think that the PHP language is awesome for prototyping and, working in the big data industry, I know for sure it's more than capable of sorting out most of the tasks of any complexity order, specially from version 7 and up, which includes an awesome core rewriting, allowing blazing fast performances.
 I know and I'm aware of the PHP pros and cons.
 Generally speaking everyone that want to jump into another boat should have this clear in mind: no programming language is perfect, and is the developer who always shows the most weaknesses.

-That said, I started feeling unconfortable with the code written by myself and my collegues, something that I totally ignored when I first read about in online blogs and magazines years ago, something that I found on the opposite good and powerful: something called "*type hierarchy*".
+That said, I started feeling unconfortable with the code written by myself and my collegues, something that I totally ignored when I first read about in online blogs and magazines years ago, something that I found on the opposite good and powerful: something called *type hierarchy*.

 > *A class hierarchy or inheritance tree in computer science is a classification
 > of object types, denoting objects as the instantiations of classes (class is